How to get a $20,000 loan

 - Home equity loans, credit cards and HELOCs could be viable alternatives to a personal loan if you struggle to qualify.

 You can use a $20,000 personal loan to cover almost any large expense, such as a home improvement project, wedding or medical bill.
 But before you borrow such a significant amount of money, you should know if it’s the right move for you.
-Determine what you need to qualify, where to find a $20,000 loan and how to estimate your total borrowing costs before you apply.
+Determine what eligibility requirements you need to meet to qualify, where to find a $20,000 loan and how to estimate your total borrowing costs before applying.

 APR range | Loan amount range | Minimum credit score requirement | |